Our Health System and Organizational Leadership (HSOL) program features:

 Support career advancement for nurse leaders.

-The Health Systems and Organizational Leadership online program prepares nurses for roles in a variety of organizational settings from acute care, to primary care, and community care.
-Skills gained will allow nurses to lead in formal executive and front-line positions, quality improvement, project management, or other positions where systems-level management and leadership is needed.
-Nurses will learn about complex dynamic healthcare delivery systems, creating sustainable organizations, how to leverage the legislative and regulatory environment, and steward financial and human resources through effective care delivery models.
-Complexity and Quality science are central program foci.
-As a program we are very committed to interprofessional education and practice and seek opportunities for our students to experience this rich environment.
+The HSOL online program prepares nurses for management and leadership roles in various organizational settings, from acute care to primary care, community, rural, and long-term care, and the board room, to name a few.
+Skills gained will allow nurses to lead in middle and front-line manager positions, quality improvement, project management, and other positions.
+Nurses will learn about complex, dynamic healthcare delivery systems, creating sustainable organizations, how to leverage the legislative and regulatory environment, and how to create systems of well-being for patients and staff.

 - Apply advanced knowledge in the science of a specialty area of advanced nursing practice.

 - Use emerging information and health technologies to access current research and health care data to improve patient care.

 - Make sound, culturally appropriate, and ethically grounded clinical judgments based on critical analysis of the best available evidence.

 - Demonstrate the leadership skills that are essential for influencing policy and organizational systems for improving patient outcomes.